Attorney: Indiana hate crime allegation is ‘smear campaign’

 Purdy and McCord were at the news conference but did not speak.
 Their lawyers said they are cooperating with law enforcement.

-The Indiana Department of Natural Resources, who responded to the reported assault, is still investigating what happened, officials said Monday.
-The FBI confirmed also is still investigating the incident as a possible hate crime.
+The Indiana Department of Natural Resources, which responded to the reported assault, is still investigating what happened, officials said Monday.
+The FBI confirmed it also is still investigating the incident as a possible hate crime.

 Casey Smith is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.”